octoml/octoai-launch-examples/README.md

 Congratulations!
 Now you understand the core components required to build a simple Stable Diffusion Application using OctoAI and Streamlit!
 </details>

+# Building a Moviebot Chat App
+Here's some placeholder text for the MovieBot chat app instructions.
+We'll also have a demo video here soon.

+## Preliminaries

+## 🐙 Step 1: Sign up for OctoAI
+Be sure you've signed up for OctoAI.
+Steps to follow are found in the [Getting Started](https://docs.octoai.cloud/docs/getting-started) section of our docs.

+# Query a SQL Database in Plain-English with LLMs

+# 📚 Next Steps
 If you have any questions or comments, please check our [docs](https://docs.octoai.cloud/docs) or reach out and ask a question directly in our [discord community](https://discord.com/invite/rXTPeRBcG7)!
 We look forward to seeing what you build next!

 Thanks for using OctoAI!